 The Mustangs had three runners in the top 10 to win the MCC crown with 43 points.
 The Fighting Bees were right behind them with 45 points, followed by Grand View (79), Viterbo (Wis.)
 (82), William Penn (116) and Clarke (139).
 Mount Mercy also won men's titles in 2003, 2010 and 2011.

 TJ Mosbach, a senior, is the third Mustang to be named MCC Harrier of the Year.
 Judd Allbaugh won the conference title in 1996 and Patrick Keehner was Harrier of the Year in 2002 and 2003.
 Mosbach crossed the finish line in 27:39, just nine seconds in front of teammate Tyler Hartley.
 The junior ran the 8K in 27:48.
 Sophomore Evan Bowman placed seventh in 28:31.
-Mosbach was first-team all-conference, Hartley and Bowman received honorable mention.
+All three were named first-team all-conference.

 Other Mount Mercy runners included freshman Tyler Steele (16th/29:39), senior Mitch Johnson (17th/29:46), sophomore Erik Ryan (31st/31:09) and freshmen Devin Stone (35th/31:21) and Eric Hansen (37:27).

 Mount Mercy's Ryan Scheckel was named the MCC Men's Cross Country Coach of the Year.
 It's his fourth men's coach of the year award and ninth overall in cross country.
 Scheckel has guided the men to league titles in 2003, 2010, 2011 and 2013, and women's championships in 2003, 2006, 2007, 2008 and 2009.